hitbc/HitSV/README.md

 HitSV call -S 0 -E 0 -s 0 -F 1000000 -T SRS_HG002_stat.json -r  hs37d5_1_0_1000000.fa -o hybrid_demo.vcf -I hs37d5.stat.txt -n SRS_HG002_1_869000_870000_60X_demo.bam -l LRS_HG002_1_869000_870000_10X_demo.bam -p HIFI
 ```

+## Changelog

+### v2.0.2 2024-04-08

+Fixed bug: A bug was identified, fixed, and the relevant update has been pushed to GitHub.
+When performing variant calling on next-generation sequencing (NGS) data, a local repeat rate file R for the reference genome is required as input.
+Previously, if this file was not provided, the program would still run, but errors might occur under certain circumstances.
+Now, when the user omits this file, the program will skip the corresponding processes and no longer throw errors.

 ## License

 This project is protected by the [GNU GPL v3](LICENSE) license.